 Learn to use the Attributes view, hide and show attributes, analyze your data flows and optimize it, see what Hull discovered about your data.

-The Attribute List shows you very valuable information about the Schema that Hull detected for your Users and Accounts.
+The Attribute and Event Schemas expose valuable information about the Schema that Hull detected for your Users and Accounts.
 It is a very useful debugging and exploration tool.
-Here's some explanations about what it offers.

-You can access it by clicking "Attributes" in the subnav of the "Users" and "Accounts" section of your dashboard.
+You can access them by clicking "Attributes" and "Events" in the secondary navigation of the "Users" and "Accounts" section of your dashboard.

 The User and Accounts attribute list displays all the attributes that were detected while ingesting external data. you can sort it, or filter it using the filter bar on the top right.